jbannick/hellokata-java/src/modules/images/README.md

 It can be a show stopper however, from an administrative perspective, particularly given today's increasing cyber security consciousness.

+It can also be problematic if you're shipping to a consumer market, where the technical skills needed to install Java may be limited.

 Custom images are one way to mitigate this.